XPRNetwork/dex-bot/README.md

 # dexbot

-This is code for a basic market making trading bot against the Proton DEX, https://protondex.com/.
+This is the code for a grid trading bot against the Proton DEX, https://protondex.com/.

 [![ESLint SAST scan workflow](https://github.com/squdgy/dexbot/actions/workflows/eslint.yml/badge.svg?event=push)](https://github.com/squdgy/dexbot/security/code-scanning)

 ![Tests](https://github.com/squdgy/dexbot/actions/workflows/test.js.yml/badge.svg?event=push)

-This bot works against a single market.
+This bot works against a multiple markets to place orders on grid category.
 The purpose of the market making strategy is to put buy and sell orders on the DEX' order books.
-This strategy is probably a money losing strategy with fees taken into account.
+Grid trading doesn’t care about which way the market’s going.
+It would be a profitable strategy works best in ranging markets.
+The strategy places a ladder of sells at regular intervals above base price, and another ladder of buys beneath it.
 Use this as a reference and implement yor own trading algorithm.

-This has been tested on testnet with XPR_XUSDC, XPR_XMD, and XBTC_XUSDT markets.
-It has been tested on mainnet with XPR_XUSDC, XPR_XMD, and XBTC_XUSDC markets.
+This has been tested on mainnet with pairs like XPR_XUSDC, XPR_XMD, and XETH_XMD etc markets.
+A new market can always be added under pairs section and restart bot to take effect.

 ## Getting Started